 If you see any of these signs your pan has likely lost its seasoning, at least partially.
 You will want to re-season your pan before you cook with it again to regain its non-stick qualities.

-The most important takeaway in this post is that cast iron should NEVER be put in the dishwasher, if you or someone else ends up making this mistake it is not the end of the world and your cookware will be completely fine after a little TLC.
+The most important takeaway in this post is that cast iron should NEVER be put in the dishwasher, but if you or someone else ends up making this mistake it is not the end of the world and your cookware will be completely fine after a little TLC.